ascentlogo_04

 We don’t grow by staying comfortable we grow by doing the hard stuff.
 That’s not just motivational talk, it’s backed by neuroscience.

-So if you want to grow, heal, or succeed start by doing one thing today that challenges you.
+So if you want to grow, heal, or move toward your goals, start small.
+Do one thing today that pushes you.
 Resist an old habit.
-Say no when it’s easier to say yes.
-Sit with a feeling instead of escaping it.
-Every time you do that, you’re not just getting stronger, you’re literally shaping your brain to support the life you want.
+Say “no” when it’s easier to say “yes.”
+Sit with a feeling instead of avoiding it.
+Each time you do, you’re not just practicing willpower you’re shaping your brain to support the life you want.

 References: